RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

     >
     > — Ruan Mei, about her name

-    Ruan Mei's relationship with her family is quite odd.
-She allegedly was raised in a "loving" household,  and "her life in a tiny house with her family of science enthusiasts was filled with love," according to her character story.
-However, Ruan Mei's understanding of love changes over time from the emotional traditional kind to something more of an "equivalent exchange" relationship.
-Eventually, Ruan Mei favored her aunt over her other relatives, because she would buy Ruan Mei snacks.
-Ruan Mei learned that the "love" that mattered the most was the kind where there was personal benefit to it.
-She would only accept this kind of "love" as she grew older.

-    <figure markdown>
-      ![letter](assets/images/lore/letter.png)
-      <figcaption>Ruan Mei is shown writing to her mother about their past.</figcaption>
-    </figure>

     While Ruan Mei states that both parents are equal, she clearly spends more time with her mother.
 She states herself that "my father was a sculptor, but it was my mother's passion for research that I shared."
 Ruan Mei's other was a "scientist," with quotes.
-It could imply that she loved research and science, but didn't hold a degree in it.
+It could imply that she loved research and science, but she didn't hold any degree or formal certification in it.
 It could also imply that she never made any major scientific breakthroughs.
 Nonetheless, while Ruan Mei's interests align with both her parents, being a biologist and an artist, she shares a stronger connection with her mother.

+    <figure markdown>
+      ![letter](assets/images/lore/letter.png)
+      <figcaption>Ruan Mei is shown writing to her mother about their past.</figcaption>
+    </figure>

     As Ruan Mei grew older, her mother became more strict with her.
 They would roam around the planet, searching for traces of life and researching them.
 They never become emotionally closer through these expeditions, but Ruan Mei would receive rewards for her efforts, or "love."
 Judging from Ruan Mei's story, however, it seems as if she has inherited more of her mother's characteristics, at least personality-wise.
 They both are passionate about the sciences, and they both seem to have an eccentric personality.
 Ruan Mei states that she holds onto a piece of her mother's brain tissue, upon her mother's wishes.
 The reason for this is unknown, but it definitely sheds light on what kind of person Ruan Mei's mother was.